Infotainment & Telematics

 Berard, Dehors (Synacktiv), Pwn2Own Vancouver 2023 [5]

-A three-stage chain against the Model 3 via Bluetooth Classic presented at Pwn2Own Vancouver 2023.
-Entry is the bsa_server process (BSA vendor Bluetooth stack), compiled without PIE and with debug symbols available from a related open-source project.
-The Bluetooth Imaging (BIP) profile, used to fetch phone cover art over OBEX, has a heap overflow triggered by a malformed image properties descriptor.
-Exploitation used heap spraying, a libc pointer infoleak via DHCP hostname manipulation, and ROP.
-A new Linux kernel LPE provided the sandbox escape; an RCE in the Security Gateway process gave CAN write access.
-Patches followed for all three components.
+At Pwn2Own Vancouver 2023, Synacktiv ran a three-stage chain against the Model 3 over Bluetooth Classic.
+The entry point is the bsa_server process (the BSA vendor Bluetooth stack), compiled without PIE and shipping debug symbols that a related open-source project made available.
+Its Bluetooth Imaging (BIP) profile, which fetches phone cover art over OBEX, has a heap overflow that a malformed image properties descriptor triggers.
+The exploit used heap spraying, a libc pointer infoleak via DHCP hostname manipulation, and ROP.
+A new Linux kernel LPE handled the sandbox escape, and an RCE in the Security Gateway process gave CAN write access.
+All three components were later patched.

 0-Click RCE on the Tesla Infotainment Through Cellular Network